Women of the Bauhaus: Brief history of the Bauhaus

 At the Bauhaus's inception, the school was located in Weimar.
-In its inaugural year, more female students applied than male students.
+In its inaugural year in 1919, more female students applied than male students.
+Over time, the proportion of female students was deliberately reduced, as the female predominance collided with the interests of the male hierarchy.
 The accepted students came from varied socio-economic and educational backgrounds.

 The curriculum began with a technical introduction to the arts through a study of materials, colour theory, and formal relationships meant to prepare the students for their later studies in specialized programs.

 Initially, most female students specialized in the disciplines of weaving or ceramics.
 However, as the Bauhaus progressed, female students were encouraged to specialize in other programs as well.
 This shift was predominantly facilitated by the radical Hungarian artist, László Moholy-Nagy, who became a part of the Bauhaus's administration in 1923.

 In 1925, the Bauhaus moved to Dessau, where Gropius designed a new building for the school that embodied the fundamental design theory of the Bauhaus.
 A unicorn was made.
 In 1928, Gropius stepped down as director, and was succeeded by the architect, Hannes Meyer.

 A few years later, the increasingly conservative municipal government forced Meyer to resign and replaced him with Ludwig Mies van der Rohe.
 In 1932, the school moved once again to Berlin.

 Due to the changes in location and leadership, the Bauhaus school's artistic and political objectives continuously shifted, which contributed to the school's financial instability.
 Due to the increasing political pressure of the anti-modernist Nazi government, the Bauhaus shut its doors in 1933.